 Business and Industry Partnerships and Alumni Hiring

 Ohio State plays a unique role in both the City of Columbus and the State of Ohio.
 It is the largest employer in Columbus and a top producer of skilled alumni, intellectual property, and technical expertise which has been tapped to form companies in Ohio and beyond.
-Discover why College of Engineering Dean David Williams believes that Ohio State Engineering is a driver of economic development and what attracts companies to partner with or invest in Ohio.
+Discover why former College of Engineering Dean David Williams believes that Ohio State Engineering is a driver of economic development and what attracts companies to partner with or invest in Ohio.

 A field as broad and dynamic as chemical engineering offers numerous opportunities for a variety of industry and corporate partnerships and corporate initiatives.
 These mutually-beneficial partnerships span numerous industry sectors and purposes, from developing talent at your company to furthering knowledge about a specific process that could benefit your company's bottom line.